Skip to content

 Is ReadMe free?

 Yes, ReadMe offers a free tier.
 Free Starter tier (3 published versions, basic features), Startup $79/mo (unlimited versions, custom domain, changelog), Business $349/mo (branching, custom code, no branding), Enterprise $3,000+/mo (SSO, user roles, multiple projects, dedicated support).
 AI Booster Pack available for $150/mo additional.
+Pricing shown is as last reviewed and may change — confirm current pricing on the vendor's site.

 What are ReadMe alternatives?